I always thought I was broken.

 As our relationship grew I learned more and more about demisexuality.
 I became more open to the idea of identifying that way.
 My social circles grew and so too did my understanding of myself in relation to the common experiences of others.

 When 2019 was drawing to a close, I didn’t make a typical resolution for 2020 and beyond.
 I made a promise to myself.
 From 2020 onward, I would be more forthright about my truths as a human being.
 One of those truths is, undoubtedly, my demi identity.

 Little by little, I’ve told friends as it seemed appropriate, and I’ve found it’s often something they have not heard of or are curious about.
+I’ve found it’s often something my friends have not heard of or are curious about.
 I’m grateful that, just like the wonderful man I married, it hasn’t changed how they’ve reacted to me.
 I’m especially grateful that it hasn’t stopped anyone from spilling their guts about crazy weekends.

 Demi or not, I’m still me.